 – The belief, whether demonstrably correct or not, is considered to be “reasonable”.

 If all these elements are met, then taking any action against the employee, whether that be not paying them or dismissing them, could fall foul of the protection.
 However, the risks can be mitigated by ensuring that you have a suitable and sufficient COVID risk assessment, and this is updated appropriately, as done correctly, this document should show there to be no serious or imminent danger.
 It is also worth having documented conversations over the employee’s specific safety concerns and take what remedial action you can to alleviate their concerns.

 - Section 20 Equality Act 2010 – Reasonable Adjustments

-If employees have an underlying health issue that caused them to need to shield, or take extra precaution, then there is every chance that this could be a “disability” as defined in law, and if someone has a disability, then potentially you need to consider reasonable adjustments, and its not implausible that a reasonable adjustment could be to allow someone to continue working from home.
+If an employee has an underlying health issue that causes them to need to shield, or take extra precautions against covid, then there is every chance that this could be a “disability” as defined in law.
+In this instance, you potentially need to consider reasonable adjustments, and it’s not implausible that a reasonable adjustment could be to allow someone to continue working from home.